raarmstrong/raarmstrong.github.io/_posts/2022-9-15-Holding-page.md

 title: Welcome
 ---

-This website is currently under (slow) development.
-In the meantime, please visit my [University of Bristol profile](https://research-information.bris.ac.uk/en/persons/richard-armstrong) for more information.
+Thank you for visiting my personal website.
+This website is currently under development.
+In the meantime, you can find more information on the [About](https://www.raarmstrong.com/about) page, at my [University of Bristol profile](https://research-information.bris.ac.uk/en/persons/richard-armstrong) or by following the links below to Github, LinkedIn and Twitter/X.